Drug Discovery and Ochiai Germination Method

 Glyceollin I, Glyceollin II, Glyceollin III, Glyceollin IV, Glyceollin V, Glyceollin VI, Prenyl Daidzein

-For example, the figure below shows Taxol, an alkaloidal anti-cancer drug derived from the yew tree, which has annual sales of more than 300 billion yen.
+For example, an alkaloidal anti-cancer drug called Taxol was derived from the yew plant, and the drug now has an annual sales of more than 300 billion yen.

-Finally, what are your goals for the future?
+So, what is your next step?
+What’s your vision for the future?